amir5000/fadingNav/README.md

 A jquery plugin to fade the NavBar as you scroll to include you need to follow the 4 steps below.

-1. Include your Nav HTML
+* 1. Include your Nav HTML.

 ```html
 <nav class="navbar navbar-default">